Monsido/activerecord-native_db_types_override/README.md

 #### Others

-Look for the adapter class that contains the native_database_types method and specify the fully-qualified name (e.g. ActiveRecord::ConnectionAdapters::MyDbAdapter) as the key in the options hash.
-Let us know if we can list your adapter here.
+Look for the adapter class that contains the `native_database_types` method and specify the fully-qualified name (e.g. ActiveRecord::ConnectionAdapters::MyDbAdapter) as the key in the options hash.

+Be sure to add a require for the adapter, if it has not been loaded already prior to configuration.

+Let us know if we can list a new or revised adapter here.
+Pull requests are welcome!

 ### Troubleshooting